GarySimons/One-Milestone-Project/README.md

 1. Test button is live and hover works by placing cursor over them to change colour.
 2. Test it takes you back to home page by clicking on it.

+### Real life user testing
+I tested this out with several family members and friends.

+This resulted in the navigation links becoming bigger, adding images to my About us section, putting on a back to top button and toning down the purple colour to be more muted.

 ---

 ## Deployment